-4.4.
-Hypergeometric series evaluation.
-We use rectangular splitting [23, 12] to evaluate hypergeometric series with rational parameters where the argument x is a high-precision number.
+5.1.
+Rectangular splitting.
+We use rectangular splitting [29, 16] to evaluate hypergeometric series with rational parameters where the argument x is a high-precision number.
 This reduces evaluating a K-term series to $\mathcal{O}(K)$ cheap scalar operations (additions and multiplications or divisions by small integer coefficients) and about $2\sqrt{K}$ expensive nonscalar operations (general multiplications), whereas direct evaluation of the hypergeometric recurrence uses $\mathcal{O}(K)$ expensive operations.

 Algorithm 2 presents our version of rectangular splitting for the present application.
-We implement the various series expansions by defining the polynomial evaluation functions p(k), q(k) according to formulas (21), (26), (30), (32).
+We implement the various series expansions by defining the functions p(k), q(k) used in steps 6 and 17 according to formulae (20), (25), (28), (30).

-This algorithm is a generalization of the method for evaluating Taylor series of elementary functions given in [13], which combines rectangular splitting with partially unrolling the recurrence to reduce the number of scalar divisions (which in practice are more costly than scalar multiplications).
+This algorithm is a generalization of the method for evaluating Taylor series of elementary functions given in [17], which combines rectangular splitting with partially unrolling the recurrence to reduce the number of scalar divisions (which in practice are more costly than scalar multiplications).
 The terms are computed in the reverse direction to allow using Horner's rule for the outer multiplications.

 Our code uses ball arithmetic for x and s so that no error analysis is needed, and we use a bignum type for c (so no overflow can occur regardless of u).
-For low precision a faster implementation would be possible using fixed-point arithmetic with tight control of the word-level operations as was done for elementary functions in [13].
+For low